-PARENTS 4 POT'S SECOND ANNUAL CANNABIS POW AND COMMUNITY HOLIDAY DRIVE
+PARENTS 4 POT'S THIRD ANNUAL CANNABIS POW AND COMMUNITY HOLIDAY DRIVE

 We love to make a difference in the lives of those in our community.
 No one knows first hand how terrible this war is than the families of those who are struggling to make ends meet in their role as an activist, medical refugee, or those serving time for cannabis.
 We are organizing Amazon.com Wish Lists for each POW's family.
 We hope you will chip in a few bucks to send a gift to a kid whose family is paying the ultimate price from the drug war.

 There are gifts of all shapes and sizes.
 Feel free to choose some gifts that are within your budget, or you can donate directly to the P4P Holiday Drive by PayPal.
 Send your donation to firstname.lastname@example.org with "Holiday Drive" in the memo/notes section.
 We will select presents for families on the list for you.

 We appreciate the support and are consistently overwhelmed by the generosity of this community.
 Together we can ensure our community stays strong and that those less fortunate have a wonderful holiday despite life's many challenges.
 Feel free to contact us directly with any questions you may have, and again...
 THANK YOU!

 Below are lists for families who could use your support this holiday season: